 - Sensors keep a close eye—Hall effect sensors track position (often accurate to 0.1mm), current sensors spot overloads, and temperature sensors help with longevity.

-This tight teamwork lets your sunroof or tailgate move with a brain behind the brawn—safe, smooth, and smart.
+This tight synergy allows your sunroof or tailgate action with a mind behind the brawn– safe, smooth, and wise.

 Design Challenges, Reliability, and Future Outlook for Automotive Actuators